chirathlv/Project-Winelist/README.md

 Winelist Corporation has provided the following data:
 [Winelist Corporation](https://www.kaggle.com/c/winwinewine/data)

-Additionally, the American Census data has been sourced using API [American Census Data](https://www.forbes.com/advisor/banking/digit-budgeting-app-review/)
+Additionally, the American Census data has been sourced using API [American Census Data]()

 ### Technology Stack <a name="subparagraph2"></a>

 The following technologies have been used in developing this solution:
 - Python libraries and code
-- Pandas libraries including Census ???
+- Pandas libraries including Census and Geo librar ???
 - hvPlot
 - Plotly Express
-- MapBox
+- MapBox/API
 - Panel
-- API
+- Census API
 - Panel

 ### Coding and Release Standards <a name="subparagraph3"></a>